MAYNARD WEBB, AUTHOR OF DEAR FOUNDER: LETTERS OF ADVICE FOR ANYONE WHO LEADS, MANAGES, OR WANTS TO START A BUSINESS

-Maynard: I think well I think you should first realize you can learn from all kinds of sources.
+Maynard: I think you should first realize you can learn from all kinds of sources.
 Stephen Covey helped me in my career.
-I never met Stephen but I certainly read his books and seven Habits of Highly Effective People was transformational for me.
-Be constantly seeking to learn to grow to ask questions and so finding people that are going to help you and people love to help you way more than you might think as long as they think the it's going to pay off for you if they do.
-You'll find you'll find mentorship in unbelievable places you just have to be open to it?
+I never met Stephen, but I certainly read his books and seven Habits of Highly Effective People was transformational for me.
+Be constantly seeking to learn to grow to ask questions, and so finding people that are going to help you and people love to help you way more than you might think, as long as they think it’s going to pay off for you if they do.
+You’ll find mentorship in unbelievable places, you just have to be open to it.

-Question: Why is it important for individuals to find to build diverse and inclusive companies where they can thrive?
+Question: Why is it important for individuals to find and build diverse and inclusive companies where they can thrive?

-Maynard: Well the first reason is frankly the population is broad and if you're missing half the population that's probably not a great place to ensure that you're getting the best talent that's there.
-We have to let everybody belong and we have to treat people fairly and equitably and the faster you can fix this or try to address it in your company, the better.
-If you wait till you're 50 people before you add your first woman or minority it's much harder to have that be a natural flow.
+Maynard: Well, the first reason is frankly the population is broad and if you’re missing half the population, that’s probably not a great place to ensure that you’re getting the best talent that’s there.
+We have to let everybody belong and we have to treat people fairly and equitably, and the faster you can fix this or try to address it in your company, the better.
+If you wait until you’re up to 50 people before you add your first woman or minority, it’s much harder to have that be a natural flow.

-Question: How should individuals that are in the business world should be seeking for counseling and advice?
+Question: How should individuals that are in the business world be seeking for counseling and advice?

-Maynard: I joined Silicon Valley in 1991 when I became the head of networking at a district company called quantum and I had read about all the magic here and I'd been in technology companies all my life but it was just amazing to find how close and it closely connected everybody was when you talk about mentoring and somebody is always able to introduce you to somebody else.
-As a head of technology I would call on the VCS often to try to make sure that I knew some of what their latest technologies were and they were thrilled to have somebody that could be a potential buyer of those technologies so there's synergy that works everywhere you go in Silicon Valley and that continues to be true.
-There's way more money today than there ever was back in the day.
-There were angels but there weren't things like- but you could classify what I do maybe as a super angel but there's lots of regular angels they're super angels and then at the end there's all the VCS and then at the upper end of the market you have folks like Softbank doing a hundred billion dollar funds and companies taking longer to get out.
-It's way easier to start a company today because you don't have to best as much and you can do things like use Salesforce or Amazon or Google to get your platform moving from the beginning so that's easy but it's really way harder to actually strike magic than it used to be.
-It's way harder to have those ideas actually get all the way to scale and become public than it used to.
-I just think in general running a company whether you're I you know I’ve helped create companies from scratch and I’ve been in big public companies it's harder today than it ever was because you're on you're on point all the time and you've got lots of constituents that want a lot of things from you: your employees your shareholders your customers society...
-Look how people are responding to some of the tech stuff going on in Washington today so it's a multi-faceted prospect and there are there's no downtime you're on 24/7 and tweets that you know we didn't have tweets you know so you could maybe tell a joke sometime back in the past and not get you know getting a lot of trouble today that you've got to be careful with everything you say.
+Maynard: I joined Silicon Valley in 1991 when I became the head of networking at a company called Quantum, and I had read about all the magic here and I’d been in technology companies all my life, but it was just amazing to find how closely connected everybody was when you talk about mentoring, and somebody is always able to introduce you to somebody else.
+As a head of technology, I would call on the VCS often to try to make sure that I knew some of what their latest technologies were, and they were thrilled to have somebody that could be a potential buyer of those technologies.
+So, there’s synergy that works everywhere you go in Silicon Valley and that continues to be true.
+There’s way more money today than there ever was back in the day.
+There were angels but there weren’t things like-you could classify what I do maybe as a super angel- but there’s lots of regular angels, they’re super angels and then at the end there’s all the VCS, and then at the upper end of the market you have folks like Softbank doing a hundred- billion-dollar funds and companies taking longer to get out.
+It’s way easier to start a company today because you don’t have to invest as much and you can do things like use Salesforce or Amazon or Google to get your platform moving from the beginning so that’s easy, but it’s really way harder to actually strike magic than it used to be.
+It’s way harder to have those ideas actually get all the way to scale and become public than it used to.
+I just think in general running a company, whether you’re, I know I’ve helped create companies from scratch and I’ve been in big public companies, it’s harder today than it ever was because you’re on point all the time and you’ve got lots of constituents that want a lot of things from you: your employees your shareholders your customers, society.
+Look how people are responding to some of the tech stuff going on in Washington today.
+It’s a multi-faceted prospect and there’s no downtime, you’re on 24/7 and tweets, you know we didn’t have tweets, so you could maybe tell a joke sometime back in the past and not get, you know, in a lot of trouble.
+Today you’ve got to be careful with everything you say.

-Question: It seems that with the information age do you agree that it’s a little harder for companies to be that stealth today?
+Question: It seems that with the information age, do you agree that it’s a little harder for companies to be stealth today?

-Maynard: I think several companies all try to be stealth.
-I roll out things with a big bang.
-I serve on a board with a guy who's amazing at celebration which is Marc Benioff and you know we have our big show, Dream Force which has a lot of hoopla and attendance in there and we sell out everybody mobs San Francisco for the week and all the hotel rooms are gone.
-So I think there's still some of that there.
-You can't take days to go address something that starts to go south.
-Do you remember when Intel had their Pentium chip problem and it took them a while to admit that there was an issue?
+Maynard: I think several companies all try to be stealth and roll out things with a big bang.
+I serve on a board with a guy who’s amazing at celebration, which is Marc Benioff, and you know we have our big show, Dream Force, which has a lot of hoopla and attendance in there, and we sell out.
+Everybody mobs San Francisco for the week and all the hotel rooms are gone.
+So, I think there’s still some of that there.
+But you can’t take days to go address something that starts to go south.
+Do you remember when Intel had their Pentium chip problem, and it took them a while to admit that there was an issue?
 Well today that would blow up and be all over the place in five minutes.
 When I was at eBay when the twin towers went down, we got called and we had to have a policy statement within three minutes after the bombing because people were taking debris from the towers and trying to sell it on eBay.
-Thank goodness we already had our policies in place, which is, we don't profit from disaster so take those down.
-That's the speed at which things happen today.
+Thank goodness we already had our policies in place, which is, we don’t profit from disaster, so take those down.
+That’s the speed at which things happen today.

-Question: When we look at the business world today, there's individuals that will lead through inspiration and others will lead through fear.
-How does a how does a person inspire and help others to become part of their vision?
+Question: When we look at the business world today, there’s individuals that will lead through inspiration and others will lead through fear.
+How does a person inspire and help others to become part of their vision?

-Maynard: Well I think we used to live in a more command and control world, we admired hierarchy and anybody that was at the top of the hierarchy got to say whatever they wanted and behaved hopefully they still behaved in a in a good manner and many of them weren't inspirational.
-I think that today's employee wants to be inspired and guided and they have more power today than they ever had.
-That's not tops down you know.
-There’s people that are very talented, people can get multiple jobs any place you don't have jobs for life anymore and you have people trying to take your talent and fire in a way and so it's that pendulum of power have shifted a lot and the more you can create a place where people can learn and grow and reach their potential the longer people will stay with you.
-So I think you have to do a lot to transition to not I'm the boss and you have to do what I say to hey here's what we're doing here's why it makes sense here's how it's going to transform you and you'll be better for this and have you know haven't become your idea that you want to do this.
+Maynard: Well, I think we used to live in a more command and control world, we admired hierarchy and anybody that was at the top of the hierarchy got to say whatever they wanted and behaved, hopefully they still behave, in a good manner, and many of them were inspirational.
+I think that today’s employee wants to be inspired and guided and they have more power today than they ever had.
+That’s not tops down you know.
+There are people that are very talented and can get multiple jobs any place.
+You don’t have jobs for life anymore and you have people trying to take your talent and hire it away.
+That pendulum of power has shifted a lot, and the more you can create a place where people can learn and grow and reach their potential, the longer people will stay with you.
+So I think you have to do a lot to transition to -not I’m the boss and you have to do what I say- to hey here’s what we’re doing, here’s why it makes sense, here’s how it’s going to transform you and you’ll be better for this and have it become your idea that you want to do this.

 Question: How should a leader give advice?

-Maynard: I think you need to be authentic and you need to not be all about you.
-You need to make it all about the person you're trying to help and I think too often we're all involved in our life so much that that's what we want but, when you're able to actually channel what somebody really needs and you can generally help them you can make a big difference and I think you we need to take the time to do that and be human we can never lose the magic that comes from being human or authentic and I used to talk about at eBay that integrity really matters and that at the end of my career 20 years, after I was done, if I were sitting on a park bench, would people come over and give me a hug or would they walk away and you know intuitively how you feel about somebody when you see him, whether you'd go see him on the park bench whether you'd walk away.
-So every day we have to do more to have integrity and serve on that park bench.
+Maynard: I think you need to be authentic and you need to not be about you.
+You need to make it all about the person you’re trying to help.
+I think too often we’re all involved in our life so much that that’s what we want but, when you’re able to actually channel what somebody really needs and you can generally help them, you can make a big difference.
+And I think we need to take the time to do that and be human.
+We can never lose the magic that comes from being human or authentic.
+I used to talk about at eBay, that integrity really matters and that at the end of my career of 20 years, after I was done, if I were sitting on a park bench, would people come over and give me a hug or would they walk away?
+And you know intuitively how you feel about somebody when you see him, whether you’d go see him on the park bench, whether you’d walk away.
+So, every day we have to do more to have integrity and serve on that park bench.

 Question: What advice do you have on helping leaders managing their egos and shortcomings?

-Maynard: I think to become a leader you have to have a little bit of ego, so like early in your career, you can do anything.
-So you have to believe in yourself and prove that you can do things, and then people start believing in you more maybe than they should and you have to get a little more humble and self-aware and make sure that you know your press clippings aren't what you're reading and that you go do what you need to do.
-I think when you're running an organization you have to be harder on yourself than anybody else can be because they think of you as a boss and a leader and you have to know what they're thinking of you.
+Maynard: I think to become a leader you have to have a little bit of ego, so like early in your career, nobody thinks you can do anything.
+So, you have to believe in yourself and prove that you can do things, and then people start believing in you more maybe than they should, and you have to get a little more humble and self-aware, and make sure that your press clippings aren’t what you’re reading, and that you go do what you need to do.
+I think when you’re running an organization you have to be harder on yourself than anybody else can be because they think of you as a boss and a leader and you have to know what they’re thinking of you.
 What does your boss think of you?
 Your board?
 What are your employees thinking of you?
-You can look everything up on Glassdoor today, that didn't used to exist and what are you doing to make yourself all you can be and are you continuing to learn and to grow.
-It's for me in my life what I have learned every time I think I did something and climbed the hill, I realize there's a whole set of mountains behind it and it's way more complicated than what I thought.
-I've got a lot more to learn and I think we do best when we continue to learn and grow and try to stay humble, get excited and celebratory about what you have accomplished.
-That's great but that's history.
+You can look everything up on Glassdoor today, that didn’t used to exist and what are you doing to make yourself all you can be and are you continuing to learn and to grow?
+It’s for me in my life what I have learned every time I think I did something and climbed the hill, I realize there’s a whole set of mountains behind it and it’s way more complicated than what I thought.
+I’ve got a lot more to learn and I think we do best when we continue to learn and grow and try to stay humble.
+Get excited and celebratory about what you have accomplished, that’s great, but that’s history.
 What are you doing to get voted onto the team the next day?

 Question: What advice would you give to a person about their legacy?

 Maynard: I think you have to be clear.
-Why my first book rebooting worked, was I talked about standing on a stage with the people you most admire and telling them honestly what you've done the last five years and that people will either be amazed or they'll be you're talented that's what you should do or they'll be unimpressed.
-I think too many of us don't actually stay in touch with what you really want to achieve in life.
-Life is short, goes fast and the more focus you can be on what you really want your legacy to be I think the more powerful will be for all of us.
+Why my first book rebooting worked, was I talked about standing on a stage with the people you most admire and telling them honestly what you’ve done the last five years.
+Those people will either be amazed, or they’ll be “you’re talented, that’s what you should do”, or they’ll be unimpressed.
+I think too many of us don’t actually stay in touch with what we really want to achieve in life.
+Life is short, goes fast and the more focus you can be on what you really want your legacy to be, I think the more powerful it will be for all of us.

-Question: So in when you are looking at your legacy how do you want people to remember you?
+Question: So, when you are looking at your legacy, how do you want people to remember you?

-Question: The Win Network that you develop, give a little bit more information on that?
+Question: The Win Network that you developed; give a little bit more information on that.

-Question: So how would an entrepreneur says they've Maynard I think I have a lot to offer how would they get involved with you?
+Question: So how would an entrepreneur say, “Hey, Maynard I think I have a lot to offer”, how would they get involved with you?

 Edited for Concision and Clarity